msherron/decoupledkit-react/docs/react-graphqlsingle.md

 #### Executing the GraphQL query

-The query function is called exported to be used in the `src/actions/graphqlclientActions.js` file.
+The query function is exported to be used in the `src/actions/graphqlclientActions.js` file.
 This `fetchData` function then dispatches according to the beginning and received constants which are stored in the same file.
 The `BEGIN_GRAPHQL` and `RECEIVE_GRAPHQL` constants are then used to execute the timing of each scenario in the Redux store.

 ### External References & Resources